tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Gems of Elemental Magic

 These gemstones float above your head like a crown.
-When you cast a spell that deals cold, fire, thunder, or lightning damage, you gain damage resistance 14+ to that damage type (champion: 16+; epic: 18+) until an attack beats that resistance, or end of battle.
+When you cast a spell that deals cold, fire, thunder, or lightning damage, you gain damage resistance 14+ to that damage type, 16+ at champion tier, and 18+ at epic tier until an attack beats that resistance, or end of battle.

 **Quirk:** Haughty demeanor when dealing with non-wizards.